RKO Keith's Theater (Flushing, Queens): Xinyuan ownership

 Chinese developer Xinyuan Real Estate bought the theater in August 2016 for $66 million.
 Xinyuan announced that it would build a 16-story luxury condominium tower in the space, with 269 residential units and no hotel rooms.
 The new building, which would keep the original facade over the lower floors, would be designed by Pei Cobb Freed & Partners.
 The LPC approved Xinyuan's plans for the theater's redevelopment in May 2017, including a proposal to convert the ticket lobby and foyer into a condo entrance.
-The Historic Districts Council expressed reservations over the fact that, while the ticket lobby would be open to the public, the grand foyer was planned to be restricted to residents, at least initially.
+The Historic Districts Council expressed reservations that, while the ticket lobby would be open to the public, the grand foyer was planned to be restricted to residents, at least initially.
 This violated New York City's landmark preservation law, which mandated that landmarked interiors be accessible to the public.
 Following the announcement of Xinyuan's revised plans, preservationist and Forest Hills resident Richard Thornhill started a petition to restore the theater to Lamb's original design.
 The petition received 4,400 signatures.

 Gerner Kronick and Valcarcel Architects took over the design process in 2019, discarding Pei Cobb Freed's original design.
 Subsequently, EverGreene Architectural Arts took apart the lobby's decorations and moved them to a warehouse for future installation in the new building.
 Xinyuan presented its plans for the redevelopment of RKO Keith's to Queens Community Board 7 members in February 2019.
 That May, Madison Realty Corporation loaned Xinyuan $30 million for the RKO site's redevelopment.
 Xinyuan submitted a new proposal for the site in August 2020, which called for hotel rooms in the new building.
-However, members of Community Board 7 rejected the plans, citing the fact that seven hotels already existed nearby and that hotel traffic would worsen traffic congestion at Northern Boulevard and Main Street.
+Members of Community Board 7 rejected the plans, citing the fact that seven hotels already existed nearby and that hotel traffic would worsen traffic congestion at Northern Boulevard and Main Street.
 The updated plans did include 35,000 ft2 of community space and a restaurant.
 The demolition of the theater began the same year.
 By July 2021, most of the old theater had been demolished.
+Maverick Real Estate Partners, which had acquired Madison Realty's loan, indicated in July 2023 that it would foreclose on the site after Xinyuan defaulted on its real estate taxes.